GeoMOER/geoAI/docs/index.md

 * select and create appropriate representations for visual analysis and presentation of results;

-* use digital platforms for collaborative project management, software development, and active data management;

 * work together in teams in an agile manner;

 * document procedures and results in a comprehensible and transparent manner and critically evaluate results.